Special Weather Statement issued for Chester, Union by NWS - News Break

 Special Weather Statement issued for Chester, Union by NWS

-Effective: 2021-07-12 21:47:00 EDT Expires: 2021-07-12 22:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Chester; Union STRONG THUNDERSTORMS WILL IMPACT CHESTER AND SOUTHEASTERN UNION COUNTIES UNTIL 1045 PM EDT At 957 PM EDT, Doppler radar indicated strong thunderstorms along a line extending from 13 miles southeast of Union to 14 miles northeast of Winnsboro, and moving north at 20 mph.
-Locations to be impacted include Chester, Union, Great Falls, Monarch Mill, Fort Lawn, Carlisle, Richburg, Chester State Park, Blackstock and Lockhart.
+Effective: 2021-07-12 15:47:00 EDT Expires: 2021-07-12 16:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Chester; Union A STRONG THUNDERSTORM WILL IMPACT SOUTHWESTERN CHESTER AND SOUTHEASTERN UNION COUNTIES UNTIL 430 PM EDT At 407 PM EDT, Doppler radar was tracking a strong thunderstorm 16 miles northwest of VC Summer Nuclear Station, or 6 miles south of Carlisle, moving northeast at 20 mph.
+Locations to be impacted include Carlisle, Tuckertown and Leeds.
 Wind gusts up to 40 mph, pea size hail and very heavy rainfall rates up to 2 inches per hour will be possible in these areas.alerts.weather.gov

 Comments / 0